#591 Tydirium Strobe Module

 - or soldered to the corresponding solder pads

-- a 12V power pack is powering a LED array
+- a 12V power pack powering a LED array

 Here’s a quick test with a 3V (2xAAA) battery pack.
-At this voltage, an LEd doesn’t really need a curret limiting resistor, so in this example, an LED is just directly wired from #v to the LED- control terminal.
+At this voltage, an LED doesn’t really need a curret limiting resistor, so in this example, an LED is just directly connected between POWER+ and the LED- control terminal.

 The ATtiny85 is programmed with the TydiriumStrobe.ino sketch.